 Including How to Disinfect Frequently Touched Objects and Deep-Cleans

-This guide explains why your home is an important front in the battle against germs and viruses, and covers best practices for cleaning everyday objects, keeping the home safe, and what to do before, after and during your family and guests visit.
+This guide explains why your home is an important front in the battle against germs and viruses.
+It covers best practices for cleaning everyday objects, keeping the home safe, and what to do before, after, and during visits from family and guests.

 No matter how organized and health-conscious you are, it can be tricky to virus-proof your home.
 Here’s why: